al1sant0s/tsto2rgb/README.md

 <img width="728" height="272" alt="image" src="https://github.com/user-attachments/assets/5b56c92a-511e-498b-a7a6-4201c8f1db6e" />

+These 3 files will be made for each tier (25, 50, 100).
+You can find them under the subdirectories bellow the output directory you specified in the call for the command.
 The image data is located in the rgb and bsv3 files.
 The third file, called generichouse01.xml, is where to configure the building's characteristics.

+> There is one important thing about the last file though.
+You will not edit the xml file under the output subdirectories.
+You will edit the xml file that was created under the input directory.
+For this example, after the last command has been executed, here it is how the directory structure of **generichouse01** looks like now
+>
+> * generichouse01/
+>  * Active/
+>     * 0.png
+>     * 1.png
+>     * ...rest of the image files...
+>  * Eggs/
+>     * 0.png
+>  * Neutral/
+>    * 0.png
+>  * **generichouse.xml**

 The default configuration of this file, and for any new building you ever create a bsv3 asset for, it will look like this:

 ```